dotnet/csharplang/proposals/low-level-struct-improvements.md

     - The `langversion` value is 11 or higher

 ### Sunset restricted types
 The compiler has a concept of a set of "restricted types" which is largely undocumented.
 These types were given a special status because in C# 1.0 there was no general purpose way to express their behavior.
 Most notably the fact that the types can contain references to the execution stack.
-Instead the compiler had special knowledge of them and restricted their usage in ways that would always be safe: disallowed returns, cannot use as array elements, cannot use in generics, etc ...
+Instead the compiler had special knowledge of them and restricted their use to ways that would always be safe: disallowed returns, cannot use as array elements, cannot use in generics, etc ...

 Once `ref` fields are available these types can be correctly defined in C# using a combination of `ref struct` and `ref` fields.
 Therefore when the compiler detects that a runtime supports `ref` fields it will no longer have a notion of restricted types.
 It will instead use the types as they are defined in the code.

 To support this our span safety rules will be updated as follows:

-- `__makeref` will be treated as a method with the signature `TypedReference __makeref<T>(ref T value)`
+- `__makeref` will be treated as a method with the signature `static TypedReference __makeref<T>(ref T value)`
-- `__refvalue` will be treated as a method with the signature `ref T __refvalue<T>(TypedReference tr)`.
+- `__refvalue` will be treated as a method with the signature `static ref T __refvalue<T>(TypedReference tr)`.
 The expression `__refvalue(tr, int)` will effectively use the second argument as the type parameter.
 - `__arglist` as a parameter will have a *ref-safe-to-escape* and *safe-to-escape* of *current method*.
 - `__arglist(...)` as an expression will have a *ref-safe-to-escape* and *safe-to-escape* of *current method*.